Solair World

 The selection process depends on the solar panel’s intended use and load requirements.
 Here are some general guidelines to help you select a suitable solar panel voltage:

-To select the optimal solar panel voltage level, the first step is to determine the voltage requirement of any load powered by the solar panel.
+To select the optimal solar panel voltage level, the first step is to determine the voltage requirement of any appliance powered by the solar panel.

 Knowing this will help you select an appropriate power source that matches the voltage requirement.